haoranmattwan/age-income-discounting-2024/README.md

 ## Project Objective

-The goal of this project is to investigate how age moderates the relationship between socioeconomic status and intertemporal decision-making.
+The goal of this project is to investigate how age moderates the relation between socioeconomic status and intertemporal decision-making.
 We test the **"buffering hypothesis,"** which predicts that the effect of income on choice behavior is attenuated in older adults.

 The analysis employs a series of focused Bayesian hierarchical models to provide a robust and nuanced test of this interaction, demonstrating a complete and reproducible workflow from data processing to statistical inference and reporting.